kamyar-seifi/RL/README.md

 # RL

-This is test class on RL algorithm,  like the one many papers such as: http://csjournals.com/IJCSC/PDF6-2/12.%20Ravi.pdf
+This is encode class on modified version of RL algorithm,  like the one many papers such as: http://csjournals.com/IJCSC/PDF6-2/12.%20Ravi.pdf